carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                      CP is responsible for
                                                      filling in
                                                      ``COMPUTE_PGM_RSRC1.BULKY``.
-     25      1 bit   cdbg_user                       Must be 0.
+     25      1 bit   CDBG_USER                       Must be 0.

                                                      Flag that can be used to
                                                      control debugging code.